preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Show in Create New Wizard**: Select this option if the Template should be available in the user Wizard for creating new sites.
 + **Site Creation Mode**: Here you select if if Approval is required when users create sites from this Template.

-**Very important!** At the moment we recommend that you always set "Approval" when creating a provisioning template for Community as it's not suitable for self service yet.
-An administrator needs to do some hands on when a Community is created.
+**Very important!** At the moment creating a community requires some hands on by an administrator.
+We therefore recommend that administrators create all communities for now.
+See to that "Show in Create New Wizard" is NOT selected and that "Site Creation Mode" is set to "Self Service" for Community templates.

 3. Click "Next".